anonymouscodeholic/developing_on_windows/README.md

 # Developing on Windows

 Developers love the power of command line, nice package management.
-Basically, an Unix-like environment.
+Basically, a Unix-like environment.
 Most developers nowadays prefer Mac and some (like me sometimes) Linux.
 However there are tons of reasons of buying a PC instead of a Mac, one very important being the pricing.
 When spending your own money you don't really want to pay the Apple tax.
 Also, if you happen to be a gamer, the odds are that you own a powerful Windows PC.
 Why buy a Mac just for development?
 Also, when you happen to have the PC, why install Linux on that just

 This document is about exploring the world of Windows as a development environment for somebody preferring nice things from Linux/Mac such as command line.